andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I clicked properties and clicked off for the firewall state for the domain, public, and private profiles.
-Clicked apply then OK.
+From there, I clicked the "Windows Defender Firewall Properties" button and selected off in the dropdown for firewall state (in the Domain Profile tab).
+I then went to the tabs for Public and Private profiles and selected off as well.
+Finally, I clicked Apply and OK to save the setting changes.
 </p>
 <br />